Help yourself by simplifying your small business social media.

 - Business Building

-If you read our blog regularly, you know that we strongly suggest mixing up the type of content that you share on your social pages.
+the type of content that you share on your social pages.
 This is what creates the “ambiance” of your social presence.
 Think about how you respond to people with the following behavior on social media (and we’ll compare that to a business).
 A b2b lead generator recalls from experience that the way you interact with people on social media greatly affects the number of leads you acquire.

 - Friend A – Every single post is self-promotional.
 Always trying to get you to do business with him or participate in their current scheme.
 No one wants that filling up their newsfeed and no one engages with it.
 Maybe you just ask Facebook to “hide” that post, but maybe it prompts you to “unfollow” them or “unfriend” them completely.